 Located on the southern part of the Satsuma Peninsula, Ibusuki is an eclectic mix of seaside resort and hot spring paradise, with spectacular views of Mt.
-Kaimon —known as Satsuma Fuji for its resemblance to Japan's most iconic mountain.
+Kaimon —known as Satsuma Fuji for its resemblance to Japan's most iconic mountain, Mt.
+Fuji.

-Ibusuki is easily accessible from Kagoshima Chuo Station via train.
+Ibusuki is easily accessible from Kagoshima-Chuo Station by train.

-You can take a 50-minute express or a cheaper 80-minute local train.
-The JR Kyushu's Ibusuki no Tamatebako limited express theme train is particularly recommended for a unique travel experience.
+You can take a 50-minute limited express or an 80-minute local train.
+The Ibusuki no Tamatebako limited express theme train is particularly recommended for a unique travel experience.

-Ibusuki is famous for its seaside volcanic sand baths.
-Lie in a sand pit and be buried up to your neck in hot volcanic sand for a rapid detox.
-There are plenty of regular onsen as well, and the rotenburo outdoor bath at Healthy Land Tamatebako onsen provides amazing views of Mt.
-Kaimon .
-To get a little more off the beaten track, try a visit to sleepy hot spring village Unagi Onsen for a truly local experience.
+Ibusuki is famous for its hot sand baths by the seaside.
+It is a unique spa where you can lie in a sand pit and be buried up to your neck in sand that is heated by hot springs.
+There are plenty of regular onsen as well, and the rotenburo outdoor bath at Healthy Land Tamatebako onsen provides amazing views of Mt Kaimon .
+At Unagi Onsen, on the shore of Unagi-ike Pond, you can experience a traditional hot spring bath that has been around since the Edo period (1603-1867).

 You can find pleasant views of the coastline and some 2,400 species of tropical and subtropical plants and flowers at Flower Park Kagoshima .
-Explore the winding trails and discover a huge variety of plant life as you bask in the natural beauty of the place.
+Explore the vast park which covers around 36.5 hectares and discover a huge variety of plant life as you bask in the natural beauty of the place.

 Further inland is Lake Ikeda, the largest crater lake in Kyushu.
-The lake is inhabited by large eels, some of which can grow up to six feet in length.
+The lake is inhabited by large eels, some of which can grow up to two meters in length.
 This lake is said to be the home of a monster called Issie, though as with its Scottish cousin Nessie, its existence has yet to be verified.
-The canola blossoms here are particularly pretty in spring.
+The canola blossoms along the lakeshore are particularly pretty in spring.

 Stop by the Satsuma Denshokan museum to find out all about the local history of Kagoshima, with a focus on the highly intricately decorated Satsuma ware pottery.
 This style of pottery made a lasting impression in Europe at the end of the 19th century, and it is easy to see why when looking at the stunning pieces on display in the museum.